Budibase/website/content/blog/budibase-core-intro/index.md

 Management of the database should be easy.
 This includes schema & rules updates, backups, dataset creation and copying.

 Database engine threads should operate without shared memory.
 This will enable us to run on stateless "Serverless Cloud Functions", e.g. Azure Functions or AWS Lambda.
-This will enable allow a paradigm for databases - multiple clients writing structured data directly to disk, without a server in between.
+This will enable a new paradigm for databases - multiple clients writing structured data directly to disk, without a server in between.

 ### In Terms of Actual Features...